My beef shawarma recipe allows you to make this beloved, and delicious street food at home.

 Then add the beef making sure it all gets completely saturated with the marinade, then cover and refrigerate for 24 hours.

 Cook the meat as above, then remove and slice the cooked beef and add to a sandwich.

 How To Serve Beef Shawarma

 There are several ways to serve this seasoned meat dish.

 The traditional way is to put it into a pita bread pocket with all the fixins or even with a little bit of hummus.

 You can put the shawarma in a wrap with sauteed onions, avocado, cucumber and pickles.

-Along with a nice tomato and onion salad with a vinaigrette.
+Another idea is to serve the meat on top of garlic and cilantro rice along with a nice tomato and onion salad dressed with a vinaigrette.

 Or maybe you would prefer trying this shawarma with mashed potatoes and green beans.